FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Architecture Patterns for Building apps.md

 ## Most know architecture patterns

-Before we dive into the architecture patterns I'd like to section  them in the areas they focus on and I think that [[Zettelkasten/Clean Architecture\|Clean Architecture]] makes the separation  really easily to undestand by having a **presentation, data and domain layers** so instead of giving you a full list of architecture patterns I will give you for each area of your app and even how they can interact one with another.
+Before we dive into the architecture patterns I'd like to section  them in the areas they focus on and I think that [[Zettelkasten/Clean Architecture\|Clean Architecture]] makes the separation  really easily to understand by having a **presentation, data and domain layers** so instead of giving you a full list of architecture patterns I will give you for each area of your app and even how they can interact one with another.

 #### The Presentation Layer
 - [[Zettelkasten/MVVM\|MVVM]]